Sextic tensor model in rank $3$ at next-to-leading order: The short-range sextic multi-scalar model

 In $d=3$, the sextic interaction is marginal.
 Two and four-point functions are power divergent while six-point functions are logarithmically divergent in the UV.
 Correlation functions with more than eight external points are trivially convergent.

 In the following, we will work in dimensional regularization with $d=3-\epsilon$ and are interested in Wilson-Fisher like fixed points with $\epsilon\neq 0$ but small.
 This allows UV divergences to be regularized.
 Moreover, we choose the BPHZ zero momentum subtraction scheme.
-However, as we work with a massless propagator, we also need an IR regulator.
-Following \cite{Benedetti:2020rrq}, we introduce an IR regulator by modifying the covariance as:
+One could wonder why we chose this prescription and not the usual Gell-Mann and Low subtraction at non-zero momentum.
+The reason is that, with this prescription, we were not able to obtain analytic results for the amplitudes of four-loop diagrams in the long-range case.
+For consistency, we chose the zero momentum subtraction scheme for both short and long-range models.